awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-servicediscovery-instance.md

 `InstanceId`  <a name="cfn-servicediscovery-instance-instanceid"></a>
 An identifier that you want to associate with the instance\.
 Note the following:
-+ If the service that is specified by `ServiceId` includes settings for an `SRV` record, the value of `InstanceId` is automatically included as part of the value for the `SRV` record\.
++ If the service that's specified by `ServiceId` includes settings for an `SRV` record, the value of `InstanceId` is automatically included as part of the value for the `SRV` record\.
 For more information, see [DnsRecord > Type](https://docs.aws.amazon.com/cloud-map/latest/api/API_DnsRecord.html#cloudmap-Type-DnsRecord-Type)\.
 + You can use this value to update an existing instance\.
-+ To register a new instance, you must specify a value that is unique among instances that you register by using the same service\.
++ To register a new instance, you must specify a value that's unique among instances that you register by using the same service\.
 + If you specify an existing `InstanceId` and `ServiceId`, AWS Cloud Map updates the existing DNS records, if any\.
 If there's also an existing health check, AWS Cloud Map deletes the old health check and creates a new one\.
 **Note**
 The health check isn't deleted immediately, so it will still appear for a while if you submit a `ListHealthChecks` request, for example\.